ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/edge-hardening.md

+Microsoft Edge Hardening
 ---

-title: "Microsoft Edge Hardening"
-weight: 15
-description: "This section describes the design decisions associated with Microsoft Edge on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with Microsoft Edge on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The Microsoft Edge security settings support Edge version 90 and later.
 The Microsoft Edge security settings detailed in this section are based on Microsoft best practice and ASD's [*Hardening Microsoft Windows 10 version 21H1 Workstations*](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-hardening/hardening-microsoft-windows-10-version-21h1-workstations) guidance.

-{{% alert title="Design Decisions" color="warning" %}}

 | Decision Point                                                               | Design Decision                                   | Justification                                        |
 |------------------------------------------------------------------------------|---------------------------------------------------|------------------------------------------------------|